nivedh-udayasing/betasquirrel-nivedh-tasks/README.md

 8. `git --version` to know the version of git
 9. `git status` to identify the changes done in the code and other files in the repo
 10. `git diff` to compare the differents done in the previous files
+11. `git log` - see commit history
+12. `git config --list` - to see the config added
+13. `git reset --hard` - remove all changes

 ## Completed tasks